- Gemini Home

-Gemini Observatory invites its community to propose scientific investigations for the 2010A semester,
+Gemini Observatory invites its community to propose scientific investigations for the 2011A semester,

-The submission deadline is WEDNESDAY SEPTEMBER 30 2009 for all partners.
+The submission deadline is THURSDAY SEPTEMBER 30 2010.

 Applications should be submitted via your national Gemini

 proposal process.
 Submission times and other details vary by partner; please consult your National Gemini Office pages for more information.
-Joint
+Multi-partner joint

 any time via the Phase I Tool),